The 3-3-3 Guideline: What New Dog Owners Should Expect After Your Dog Comes Home.

 Final Thoughts for New Dog Owners

-The 3-3-3 rule reminds us that behaviour takes time.
+The 3-3-3 Guideline reminds us that behaviour takes time.
 With patience, consistency, and force-free guidance, we can endeavour to set up our dogs for long term success with their new family.